 \subsection{Do large Datasets fix this issue?}

-The difficulties of training Transformer architectures from-scratch on small-scale datasets \citep{liu2021efficient, touvron2022deit, touvron2021training} are well-known.
-Therefore, they are commonly pre-trained on large datasets in the natural image domain \citep{dosovitskiy2020image}.
-However, in the medical image segmentation domain, there is a lack of such large datasets comprising millions of images, with dataset sizes ranging between low-hundreds to recently high thousands \cite{Wasserthal2022TotalSegmentatorRS,li2024abdomenatlas,qu2024abdomenatlas}.
+The weak contribution of Transformers on small medical segmentation datasets invites the question: \textit{Does scaling the dataset size resolve this issue?} The difficulties of training Transformer architectures from scratch on small-scale datasets \citep{liu2021efficient, touvron2022deit, touvron2021training} are well-known.
+Therefore, they are commonly pre-trained in the natural image domain \citep{dosovitskiy2020image}.
+However, in the 3D medical image segmentation domain, there is a lack of such large datasets, with dataset sizes ranging between the low hundreds to (only recently) the high thousands \citep{Wasserthal2022TotalSegmentatorRS,qu2024abdomenatlas}.
 Compounding the problems of low overall size, most datasets used in medical image segmentation are sparsely-labeled to about 20\% density while natural image datasets are significantly denser at nearly 90\% (\cref{fig:datasets_used_to_eval} left in \cref{sec:domain_chasm}).
-Therefore, almost all Transformer models are trained from scratch on small sparsely annotated datasets (\cref{fig:datasets_used_to_eval} right) \citep{litjens2017survey,li2021systematic}, potentially leading to the observed difficulties in out-competing state-of-the-art convolutional networks in \cref{sec:unet_index} and in large-scale benchmarks \citep{huang2023stu,roy2023mednext,isensee2024nnu,bassi2024touchstone}.
+Therefore, almost all Transformer models are trained from scratch on small, sparsely annotated datasets (\cref{fig:datasets_used_to_eval} right) \citep{litjens2017survey,li2021systematic}, potentially leading to the observed difficulties in out-competing state-of-the-art convolutional networks in \cref{sec:unet_index} and in large-scale benchmarks \citep{isensee2024nnu,bassi2024touchstone}.